France in the Middle Ages: Hundred Years' War (1328–1453)

-The losses of the century of war were enormous, particularly owing to the plague (the Black Death, usually considered an outbreak of bubonic plague), which arrived from Italy in 1348, spreading rapidly up the Rhone valley and thence across most of the country: it is estimated that a population of some 18–20 million in modern-day France at the time of the 1328 hearth tax returns had been reduced 150 years later by 50% or more.
+The losses of the century of war were enormous, particularly owing to the Black Death, which arrived from Italy in 1348, spreading rapidly up the Rhone Valley and thence across most of the country: it is estimated that a population of some 18–20 million in modern-day France at the time of the 1328 hearth tax returns had been reduced 150 years later by 50% or more.

-The tensions between the Houses of Plantagenet and Capet climaxed during the so-called Hundred Years' War (actually several distinct wars over the period 1337 to 1453) when the Plantagenets claimed the throne of France from the Valois.
-This was also the time of the Black Death, as well as several civil wars.
+The tensions between the Houses of Plantagenet and Capet climaxed during the war when the Plantagenets claimed the throne of France from the Valois.
 The French population suffered much from these wars.
-In 1420 by the Treaty of Troyes Henry V was made heir to Charles VI.
-Henry V failed to outlive Charles so it was Henry VI of England and France who consolidated the Dual-Monarchy of England and France.
+In 1420 Henry V was made heir to Charles VI by the Treaty of Troyes.
+Henry V failed to outlive Charles, so it was Henry VI who consolidated the dual monarchy of England and France.

-It has been argued that the difficult conditions the French population suffered during the Hundred Years' War awakened French nationalism, a nationalism represented by Joan of Arc (1412–1431).
+It has been argued that the difficult conditions the French population suffered during the Hundred Years' War awakened French nationalism, a nationalism represented by Joan of Arc.
 Although this is debatable, the Hundred Years' War is remembered more as a Franco-English war than as a succession of feudal struggles.
 During this war, France evolved politically and militarily.

 Although a Franco-Scottish army was successful at the Battle of Baugé (1421), the humiliating defeats of Poitiers (1356) and Agincourt (1415) forced the French nobility to realise they could not stand just as armoured knights without an organised army.
 Charles VII (reigned 1422–1461) established the first French standing army, the Compagnies d'ordonnance, and defeated the Plantagenets once at Patay (1429) and again, using cannons, at Formigny (1450).
 The Battle of Castillon (1453) was regarded as the last engagement of this "war", yet Calais and the Channel Islands remained ruled by the Plantagenets.